mabesi/solidity-multitoken-erc1155/README.md

 To deploy your ERC-1155 smart contract follow these steps:

-1. Copy the smart contract code
+1. Copy the smart contract code at `/src/MultiToken.sol`
 2. Open the [Remix IDE](https://remix.ethereum.org/)
   - On the left-hand side, you'll see the file explorer
   - Right-click and select "Create File" to create a new file for your smart contract
   - Give it a name and .sol extension, which indicates it's a Solidity smart contract file
 3. In the new file created, paste your Solidity smart contract code copyed
+  - Adjust the variables values as described in `Configuration` section
 4. Compile the contract by clicking on "Compile <file>" at the "Solidity Compiler" tab on left-hand side
 5. Connect Remix to MetaMask (or any compatible Ethereum or testnet wallet) by clicking the "Connect to a Web3 Provider" button
 6. Follow the instructions to connect your wallet